getsentry/sentry-docs/src/docs/product/performance/database.md

 ### Span Eligibility

+For best results, please make sure your Sentry SDK is up-to-date.

 Sentry tries to extract metrics for all SQL-like dialects.
 NoSQL databases like MongoDB, graph databases like Neo4j, and other non-SQL database systems are not eligible for this feature.
 If you are using <PlatformLink to="/performance/instrumentation/automatic-instrumentation">automatic instrumentation</PlatformLink> the database view should work without any configuration.
 If you've manually instrumented Sentry, you'll need to make sure that your spans conform to our standards for the best experience:

 - the span `op` field is set to an [eligible value](https://develop.sentry.dev/sdk/performance/span-operations/#database)